Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Christmas cards are sent to family members, friends, and neighbors to wish them a happy holiday during the festive season.
 It has long been a traditional way to connect with people far and near.

 During the weeks leading up to Christmas, the postal service sees an increase in the mail due to people sending greeting cards.
 However, the increase is not as sharp now as it was before the rise of social media and online e-cards.

 In 2016, an estimated 154.3 billion pieces of mail were sent.
 Even though that might appear to be a large number, it was down from 212.2 billion a few years before, according to the National Greeting Card Association.

 Greeting card companies, dollar stores, and some grocery stores keep a supply of Christmas cards on hand for the minority of people who still purchase them.

 How many of you buy and send Christmas cards?
-Instead, do you simply download one and send it free through one of your social media accounts?
+Do you simply download one and send it free through one of your social media accounts?
 It is a matter of personal preference, but many people do not purchase as many Christmas cards as they have done in the past.

 Have you ever wondered why some people still purchase and send them while others don't?